Rivers-Project-2018/How-to-do-FEV-Analysis/README.md

 9. Kent, T. *Conversation with S. Kennett, A. Chapman, J. Willis, M. Saunders, and A. Feilden*, 12 October, 2018.

-10. Saunders, M, and Chapman, A. *Conversation with Sophie Kennett, Abbey Chapman, Jack Willis, Mary Saunders, and Antonia Feilden*, c.
+10. Saunders, M, and Chapman, A. *Conversation with S. Kennett, A. Chapman, J. Willis, M. Saunders, and A. Feilden*, c.
 6 November, 2018.

 11. Saunders, M. *Conversation with S. Kennett*, c.
 27 November, 2018.